slint-ui/slint/tools/viewer/README.md

 ## Callback handler

-It is possible to tell the viewer to execute some shell commands when a callback is recieved.
+It is possible to tell the viewer to execute some shell commands when a callback is received.
 You can use the `--on` command line argument, followed by the callback name, followed by the command.
 Within the command arguments, `$1`, `$2`, ... will be replaced by the first, second, ... argument of the callback.
 These will be shell escaped.